pmcvtm/pmcvtm.com/_posts/2019-10-15-roundhouse-db-migrations-azure-elastic-pools.md

 SELECT @Created
 ```

 At runtime, RoundhousE will connect as normal, but will run the above before any migration scripts.
-The `{{DatabaseName}}` token will be filled in automatically, but `#REPLACE_ELASTIC_POOL_NAME#` will need to be hard-coded, or better yet plugged by some other process.
+The `{% raw  %} {{DatabaseName}} {% endraw  %}` token will be filled in automatically, but `#REPLACE_ELASTIC_POOL_NAME#` will need to be hard-coded, or better yet plugged by some other process.

 ## Using in a CI/CD Pipeline